nordicenergy/powerchain-explorer-dashboard/README.md

 # PowerChain - Explorer Dashboard

-The dashboard for Nordic Energy´s PowerChain blockchain of energy use cases.
+The dashboard for Nordic Energy´s PowerChain blockchain based of Harmony One.

 ## Build Setup